IDmedia/fan-control-script/README.md

 ```

-## Notifications
-If a disk exceeds the `MAX_TEMP` threshold, an alert is sent through Unraid's notification system.

 ## Inter-tech/Norco Case Owners
 I suggest reviewing this informative blog post: [The mysterious 6-pin fan header on my Inter-Tech server cases](https://blog.cavelab.dev/2021/03/inter-tech-case-fan-header/).
 It provides valuable insights into effectively controlling the three large array fans.